VishnuPrakashBharadwaj/vsdsquadron-mini-internship/README.md

 ### Description

 ### Components required
+* VSDSquadron-Mini board
+* HC-05 Bluetooth module
+* Jumper wires

 ### Schematic Diagram

-## Method II : OTA using NODEMCU-12E (ESP8266) WiFi module
+## Method II : OTA using ESP8266 (NodeMCU 1.0 ESP-12E) WiFi module

 ### Description
 By default, the VSDSquadron-Mini board is configured to be programmed through Single-Wire Protocol and currespondingly WCH-LinkE is used for programming this.
-As it is difficult to get the timings perfectly for ESP32 board to update the firmware over Single-wire protocol, we can flash the VSDSquadron-Mini with IAP program, which allows us to program it through UART / USART.
-Hence, we can upload the file to ESP32's local file server and then the ESP32 can be configured to program the VSDSquadron-Mini through UART.
+As it is difficult to get the timings perfectly for ESP8266 board to update the firmware over Single-wire protocol, we can flash the VSDSquadron-Mini with IAP program, which allows us to program it through UART / USART.
+Hence, we can upload the file to ESP8266's local server and then the ESP8266 can be configured to program the VSDSquadron-Mini through UART.

 ### Components required
 * VSDSquadron-Mini board
-* Espressif ESP32-WROOM-32UE WiFi Module
+* ESP8266 (NodeMCU 1.0 ESP-12E) module
 * Jumper wires

 ### Schematic Diagram